Ares-Developers/Ares-docs/new/makeinfantryowner.rst

 .. note:: Like :tag:`InfDeath=9`, mutation animations will be rendered in the unit palette with remap colors instead of :file:`anim.pal`, if not noted otherwise.

-.. index:: Animations; MakeInfantry animations (InfDeathAnim, DeathAnims, ..., and map triggers) can choose who the owner will be.

 .. versionadded:: 0.1